About us

 Our work is funded through philanthropic donations.

-Work with others
+Working with others

-We acknowledge that many people are working to change how out-of-home care is provided in Australia.
+Many people are working to change how out-of-home care is provided in Australia.

 The Centre for Relational Care provides a meeting point for advocates of relationally informed approaches to showcase the power of this type of care and demonstrate the failings of non-relational care provision.
 We work alongside others to influence policies, disrupt current system infrastructure and design for better outcomes.